-- AGM: ATHLET GCSM Modeler for graphical setup and testing of control systems and generation of GCSM input data. - AIG: ATHLET Input Graphics for graphical representation of the TFO and HCO network specified in the input model. - GIG: GCSM Input Graphics for graphical representation of the structure of GCSM controllers.

-- Several programs for the post-processing of plot data (concatenation, merging, algebraic operations) - APTPlot: Generates time and locus diagrams exploiting the structure of the input model. - ATLAS: Dynamic visualization of the simulation results on the basis of AIG and GIG pictures. - Several programs for the analysis of the Jacobian matrix (interdependencies, Eigenvalues, ...), mainly for code development and debug purposes. - Furthermore, ATHLET can be applied as process model of the ATLAS plant simulator providing full interaction and extended data visualization.
-ATLAS is also a component of the AC software package.
+- AGM: ATHLET GCSM Modeler for graphical setup and testing of control systems and generation of GCSM input data. - AIG: ATHLET Input Graphics for graphical representation of the TFO and HCO network specified in the input model. - GIG: GCSM Input Graphics for graphical representation of the structure of GCSM controllers. - Several programs for the post-processing of plot data (concatenation, merging, algebraic operations) - APTPlot: Generates time and locus diagrams exploiting the structure of the input model. - ATLAS: Dynamic visualization of the simulation results on the basis of AIG and GIG pictures. - Several programs for the analysis of the Jacobian matrix (interdependencies, Eigenvalues, ...), mainly for code development and debug purposes. - Furthermore, ATHLET can be applied as process model of the ATLAS/ATALSneo plant simulator providing full interaction and extended data visualization.
+ATLAS and ATLASneo are also components of the AC2 software package.